 These statistical methods accommodate the high percentage of non-detect results (left censored) in these data sets.
-These analyses exclude non-detected values greater than 0.2 μg/m3.
-For details, see "Statistical Methods and Software for the Analysis of Occupational Exposure Data with Non-Detectable Values [https://info.ornl.gov/sites/publications/Files/Pub57493.pdf]" Frome EL and Wambach PF, ORNL/TM-2005/52.
+These analyses exclude non-detected values greater than $0.2 \ \mu g/m^3$.
+For details, see "Statistical Methods and Software for the Analysis of Occupational Exposure Data with Non-Detectable Values" Frome EL and Wambach PF, ORNL/TM-2005/52.

 Totals for an individual year may vary from previous reports due to late reporting and/or corrections.
-The data reported in the Beryllium-Associated Worker Registry indicate that the chronic beryllium disease prevention programs operated at DOE sites have continued to maintain a high level of compliance with the 10 CFR 850 action level of 0.2 μg/m3 over the past 10 years.
+The data reported in the Beryllium-Associated Worker Registry indicate that the chronic beryllium disease prevention programs operated at DOE sites have continued to maintain a high level of compliance with the 10 CFR 850 action level of $0.2 \ \mu g/m^3$ over the past 10 years.

-Exceedances Observed through 2021
+Exceedances Observed through 2022

-Percent of 8-hour time weighted average (TWA) Exceeding Action Level 0.2 $\mu$ g/m3 by Work History Activity (2002-2021) \
+Percent of 8-hour time weighted average (TWA) Exceeding Action Level 0.2 μg/m3 by Work History Activity (2002-2022)

-\ Some reporting organizations have provided data that predate the 2002 start date of the registry.
+Some reporting organizations have provided data that predate the 2002 start date of the registry.
 Percent exceeding 0.2 μg/m3 based on 95% Confidence Limits.

-The graphic shows the percent of 8-hour time weighted average (TWA) exposure monitoring results that exceed the action level, grouped by work activity for the cumulative data through 2021.
+The graphic shows the percent of 8-hour time weighted average (TWA) exposure monitoring results that exceed the action level, grouped by work activity for the cumulative data through CY2022.
 The detailed data in the table provide additional summary statistics for the composite 8-hour TWA results by work activity.